 Food and Dining

-Food is very important to us, and it’s also a major keystone in providing a quality workshop experience.
-Unlike other similar natural building workshops, we provide all meals.
+Unlike other similar natural building workshops, we provide all meals during our workshops.
 Breakfast, lunch, and dinner will be lovingly prepared with fresh, local, and organic ingredients.
 The meals will largely consist of hearty organic vegetarian dishes.
 You will not go hungry with us!
 (In fact, you might have a hard time leaving the table after each meal.)
 We do our best to accommodate dietary restrictions and food allergies.
 Make sure to indicate any restrictions/allergies in your application.

-It is recommended that participants bring snacks and specialty items only if they wish (think coffee, favorite teas, etc.) to supplement the otherwise complete meal service.
+It is recommended that participants bring snacks and specialty items only if they wish (think coffee, nuts, dried fruit) to supplement the otherwise complete meal service.

 Lodging and Accommodations During Your Stay

 We provide student accommodations including camping space, access to composting toilets and shower facilities.
-These accommodations are already included in the price of the workshop.
-Please note: cell phone reception is very poor, and land line telephone use will be available if necessary.
-There is limited internet access on the property.
+These accommodations are already included in the price of the Workshop.
+Please note: cell phone reception is very poor, and land line telephone use will be available only in the case of an emergency.
+There will be limited internet access on the property.